 The Tennessee Valley Authority (TVA) proposes to improve reliability of its existing transmission system in the Florence area in Lauderdale County, Alabama by constructing the Iron City 161-kV Switching Station in Lawrence County, Tennessee and the Florence-Iron City 161-kV Transmission Line (Figure 1-1).
-The approximate 13.3-mile transmission line would be constructed on existing TVA right-of-way (ROW) utilizing primarily steel, single-pole and H-frame structures.
+In addition, TVA would increase reliability of the area serviced by the existing Waynesboro, Loretto, and Crockett 161-kV substations in Wayne and Lawrence counties, Tennessee by installing three short loop lines in TVA's existing Colbert Fossil Plant (FP)-Lawrenceburg 161-kV Transmission Line to connect to the new Iron City Switching Station.
+The approximate 13.3-mile proposed transmission line would be constructed on existing TVA right-of-way (ROW) utilizing primarily steel, single-pole and H-frame structures.
 The proposed project would utilize about 161 acres for the new line and about 8.7 acres of a 45.6-acre site for the switching station.

 Construction in Alabama of about 12.2 miles of the proposed transmission line (148 acres) would begin at Florence Utilities' existing Florence 161-kV Substation in Lauderdale County and be located on an existing almost 100-year-old ROW easement.
-The ROW was initially used by the Southern Tennessee Power Company and later sold to Tennessee Electric Power Company (I TEPCO) before TVA assumed ownership of the easement.
+The ROW was initially used by the Southern Tennessee Power Company and later sold to Tennessee Electric Power Company (TEPCO) before TVA assumed ownership of the easement.
 TVA would abandon any of the existing ROW easement that exceeds TVA's standard 100-foot width.
-The remaining 1.1 miles of the new line would utilize about 13.3 acres of existing 100-foot-wide ROW easement in Tennessee, ending at TVA's proposed Iron City 161-kV Switching Station in Lawerence County.
+The remaining 1.1 miles of the new line would utilize about 13.3 acres of existing 100-footwide ROW easement in Tennessee, ending at TVA's proposed Iron City 161-kV Switching Station in Lawerence County.
 Additionally, TVA would re-acquire 2.5 miles of Florence Utilities transmission line ROW easement.
 TVA would then co-locate the proposed transmission line for 1.1 miles within this section on the Florence Utilities structures.

-Additionally, TVA would install three short loop lines to connect the new Iron City Switching Station with the existing Waynesboro, Loretto, and Crockett 161-kV substations in Tennessee.
 TVA would also remove overhead ground wire (OHGW) and replace it with optical ground wire (OPGW) on the 3.4-mile-long section between the Reservation Switching Station and the Florence Substation on the existing TVA Reservation Switching Station-Florence 161-kV Transmission Line.